 Periodic review of the long-term global goal

 In 2010, the COP agreed on a long-term global goal (LTGG) to reduce GHG emissions so as to hold the increase in global average temperature below 2 °C above pre-industrial levels.
 The COP also decided to periodically review the adequacy of this LTGG in the light of the ultimate objective of the Convention and to periodically review the overall progress towards achieving the LTGG, including a consideration of the implementation of the commitments under the Convention.
-The 2013–2015 review will also consider strengthening the LTGG, including in relation to temperature rises of 1.5 °C.
+This review – carried out for the first time in 2013–2015 – was also to consider strengthening the LTGG, including in relation to temperature rises of 1.5 °C.

 The COP established a structured expert dialogue to support the 2013–2015 review and ensure its scientific integrity.
-The outcome of dialogue between experts and Parties is summarized in the report on the structured expert dialogue (FCCC/SB/2015/INF.1).
+The results of the dialogue between experts and Parties is summarized in the report on the structured expert dialogue (FCCC/SB/2015/INF.1).

 The Convention calls on Parties to promote and cooperate in research and systematic observation of the climate system, including through exchange of information and supporting international programmes, networks and organizations.
 Parties are also called upon to cooperate in improving the capacities of developing countries so that they can participate in research and systematic observation activities.

 Consideration of matters related to research takes place regularly under the SBSTA agenda item on research and systematic observation.
 Annual research dialogues are organized to inform Parties about ongoing and planned activities of regional and international research programmes and organizations active in climate change research, and to communicate Parties' views on research needs and priorities to the scientific community, in particular, to relevant research programmes and organizations and the IPCC.